microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_securitycenter.md

 # Azure Arc Machines on Azure Security Center

-The following README will guide you on how to onboard an Azure Arc Connected Machine on to [Azure Security Center (ASC)](https://docs.microsoft.com/en-us/azure/security-center/), it will collect security-related configurations and event logs to recommend actions to improve your security posture.
+The following README will guide you on how to onboard an Azure Arc enabled Machine on to [Azure Security Center (ASC)](https://docs.microsoft.com/en-us/azure/security-center/), it will collect security-related configurations and event logs to recommend actions to improve your security posture.

 In this guide, you will enable Security Center on a subscription and implement the Standard tier, which provides advanced threat protection and detection capabilities.
 To complete this process you will: